NazarHromadskyi/test-proj-2612/README.md

 ## Notes / Simplifications

+- Business logic is kept inside controllers because the flow is small; in production this would move to dedicated services/use-cases.
 - The webhook only does signature verification and simple state transitions to keep the flow readable and focused on the main async logic.
 - The frontend polls the API every 3 seconds instead of using push/streaming to avoid adding WebSocket/SSE complexity.
 - Minimal error modeling: errors are saved as plain strings.